tang3w/.vim-bak/README.md

 What's more, you should tell the plug-ins dependent of ctags where it is installed.

-For taglist, you should set Tlist_Ctags_Cmd variable:
+After installation, you should modify the s:ctags_path variable in .vimrc

-    set Tlist_Ctags_Cmd='/path/to/ctags'
+    let s:ctags_path = '/usr/local/bin/ctags'